 Dear Teachers and Administrators,

-From one average working class family to yours, here are a few things you should know about the reality of how my family will show up this month.
+From our average working-class family to yours, there are a few things you should know about how my family will show up this month.

 Please, be patient as we get our new daily routine in order.
-For right now our morning game-plan is a mess, I’m late for work and traffic just returned to its usual nightmare.
-And, if our family manages to make it home before 6pm, we have to tackle dinner, next day prep, bath time routines, dishes, and hours of middle school homework.
-This is if there are no sports activities that evening, which only wreaks more multitasking.
+For right now our morning game-plan is a mess; I’m late for work and traffic just returned to its usual nightmare.
+And, if our family manages to make it home before 6pm we have to tackle dinner, next day prep, bath time routines, dishes, and hours of middle school homework.
+Hopefully, there are no extra activities that evening, which only wreaks more havoc.

 So, forgive us if we really can’t buy that extra thing, sign up for that committee or figure out when we can give that extra hour for the field trip or class project.

 Circle back in about a month.
 We promise to be better parents by then.

 Again, welcome back.
 We REALLY, really missed you.